-Tension and migraine headaches, including muscle tension and migraines are the most commonly diagnosed forms of headaches.
-Millions of people suffer from headaches and they have many causes.
+Tension and migraine headaches are the most commonly diagnosed forms of headaches.

-Migraine type headaches are associated with neurological symptoms and may include light sensitivity, sound intolerance, and dizziness.
+Migraine headaches are associated with neurological symptoms and may include light sensitivity, sound intolerance, and dizziness.

 Sinus headaches may give the patient a sense of pressure in the forehead or under the eyes.

-The headache cases that seem to be non responsive to the conventional pharmaceutical therapies are the headache types that we specialize in treating – tension and migraine headaches.
-We have treated hundreds of patients successfully using a discipline of non invasive appliance therapy and little to no use of pharmaceuticals.
+The headache cases that seem to be nonresponsive to conventional pharmaceutical therapies are the headache types that we specialize in treating – tension and migraine headaches.
+We have treated hundreds of patients successfully using a discipline of noninvasive appliance therapy and little to no use of pharmaceuticals.
 Oral appliance therapy has been found to be very effective in many of these situations.

-There are a variety of oral appliances that we use.
-There is no “one size fits all magic bullet” that works on every patient.
+We use a variety of oral appliances.
+There is no “one-size-fits-all magic bullet” that works on every patient.
 This is because each patient has unique medical and dental circumstances that vary, so it is critical that the proper design and appliance type be determined to meet the needs of each individual situation.

-A very generic term for an appliance of this type of oral device is called a "Occlusal Orthotic" appliance.
-The theory behind many of these designs involves the phenomenon known a "proprioception".
+A very generic term for an appliance of this type of oral device is called an occlusal orthotic appliance.
+The theory behind many of these designs involves the phenomenon known as proprioception.
 This is the brain’s subconscious and intuitive ability to know where your individual body parts are relative to each other.
-That is how you can close your eyes and take your index finger and place it on the tip of your nose or even in your ear canal very precisely – when you think in depth about that simple act it is just one very small example of how our subconscious mind functions on a daily basis and can be translated into hundred of actions that take place every waking hour internally and externally in our bodies.
+That is how you can close your eyes and take your index finger and place it on the tip of your nose or even in your ear canal very precisely – when you think in depth about that simple act it is just one very small example of how our subconscious mind functions on a daily basis and can be translated into hundreds of actions that take place every waking hour internally and externally in our bodies.

 Here is why that is important regarding migraine and tension headaches and most clenching situations.
 Physiologically your upper and lower teeth should contact each other in only two instances:

-(Try to swallow with your teeth apart – you can do it but is feels awkward because your jaws need to be braced against your teeth for the swallowing muscles to work efficiently).
+(Try to swallow with your teeth apart – you can do it, but it feels awkward because your jaws need to be braced against your teeth for the swallowing muscles to work efficiently.)

-When you are not chewing or swallowing your jaw should be relaxed and a space 1/4 inch or so should exist between your upper and lower teeth.
-If your teeth are together due to subconscious clenching this is not a normal position.
-(You do not have to be bearing down with any force – just the fact that your teeth are together means the muscles of mastication are contracting).
-Teeth chronically together also compresses the TMJ joint and if the meniscus or TMJ cartilage is not in the correct position this closed position will not allow the joint to function properly or to heal properly if we are attempting to treat the joint.
-That is why massage therapy may bring temporary relief but soon the closed clench syndrome returns and the symptoms are back again.
+When you are not chewing or swallowing, your jaw should be relaxed and a space 1/4 inch or so should exist between your upper and lower teeth.
+If your teeth are together due to subconscious clenching, this is not a normal position.
+(You do not have to be bearing down with any force – just the fact that your teeth are together means the muscles of mastication are contracting.)
+Teeth chronically together also compresses the TMJ joint, and if the meniscus or TMJ cartilage is not in the correct position, this closed position will not allow the joint to function properly or to heal properly if we are attempting to treat the joint.
+Massage therapy may bring temporary relief, but soon the closed clench syndrome returns and the symptoms are back again.

 Here is where it gets interesting.
 Your back teeth were designed for chewing forces in excess of 1,000 lbs., per square inch (PSI).
 Your front teeth were designed for smiling and incising or cutting food at a much lower PSI.
-Your brain knows that if you bite down on your front incisors with the same force as it does on the molars it knows that these teeth will break or fracture, so your brain will not allow the temporalis or masseter muscles to contract at a PSI greater than the incisors were designed to absorb.
-So when the brain senses that your incisors are touching it shuts down these muscles to protect the teeth.
-This natural physiological phenomenon is a built in protective reflex mechanism that we are just now beginning to understand and harness as a way to easily treat the pain syndromes without pharmaceuticals and in a natural non invasive manner.
+Your brain knows that if you bite down on your front incisors with the same force as it does on the molars, these teeth will break or fracture, so your brain will not allow the temporalis or masseter muscles to contract at a PSI greater than the incisors were designed to absorb.
+So when the brain senses that your incisors are touching, it shuts down these muscles to protect the teeth.
+This natural physiological phenomenon is a built-in protective reflex mechanism that we are just now beginning to understand and harness as a way to easily treat the pain syndromes without pharmaceuticals and in a natural noninvasive manner.

-This appliance is designed so that your front incisors hit the little table that sticks out on the front of the appliance preventing the contact of the molar (chewing) teeth.
-This sends the proprioceptive signal to the brain to shut down the contractions of the temporalis and masseter muscles resulting in a cessation of the tension/migraine type headaches.
-That is the science behind this appliance.
+This appliance is designed so that your front incisors hit the little table that sticks out on the front of the appliance, preventing the contact of the molar (chewing) teeth.
+This sends the proprioceptive signal to the brain to shut down the contractions of the temporalis and masseter muscles, resulting in a cessation of the tension/migraine-type headaches.

 A simple test is to place your fingertips over the temple areas in front of and above your ears and then clench your molars together with force.
 You will feel the temporal muscles “pop” out as the muscle contracts.
 Now place your front incisors together as if taking a bite out of an apple.
 Try as you may, you will not be able to force your muscles to bite down as hard when your incisors touch because your brain knows these teeth will eventually break if these muscles are allowed to contract with full force – to prevent this from happening it sends the neurological signal to these muscles to shut them down.

 This is the simple proprioceptive reflex that we now understand and anticipate to stop the chronic subconscious clenching.
-The appliance also works to protect the teeth from trauma and the Temporo-Mandibular joint and cartilage.
+The appliance also works to protect the teeth from trauma to the temporomandibular joint and cartilage.

-The appliance shown is not designed for twenty-four hour a day usage and it is not usually designed for chewing food.
+The appliance is not designed for 24-hour-a-day usage and it is not usually designed for chewing food.
 Most of our patients wear this at night and also during certain times of the day if they feel that they are subject to higher stress or anxiety levels and could be susceptible to tension and migraine headaches.

 To learn more about tension and migraine headache treatment, contact our office to schedule an appointment: 713-828-8587.